Walchia: Individual species

-W. hypnoides: from the schists of Lodeve; also copper slates of the Zechstein in Mansfeld.
+Walchia hypnoides: from the schists of Lodeve; also copper slates of the Zechstein in Mansfeld.

 Monuran trackways

 At the same time period of 290 mya, another species was making fossil trackways, now preserved in New Mexico; Walchia leaflets are found in the same fossil layers.
 The Monuran trackways were made by Permian, wingless insects called monurans, (meaning "one-tail"); the insects' means of locomotion was hopping, then walking.

 These 290 mya layers contain footprints of the large Dimetrodon, large/small raindrop impact marks, and also these fossil trackways of insects.